-Just because they’re going to fall out, doesn’t mean you shouldn’t take care of baby’s first teeth.
+Just because they’re going to fall out doesn’t mean you shouldn’t take care of baby’s first teeth.
 “They can develop cavities, which can lead to infection in the gums, pain and difficulty eating,” Ballance says.
 “When kids have cavities in their baby teeth, they’re much more likely to have them in their permanent teeth.”
 Why?
-Cavities are caused by specific germs that spread easily, so once baby’s mouth has been colonized by that bacteria, he’ll be prone to cavities in his adult teeth too.
-That’s why the care you give his teeth now can have a big impact on their health in the future.
-Primary teeth save space for the development of permanent teeth, so if they fall out early due to decay or have to be pulled, it can cause shifting and crowding later on.
+Cavities are caused by specific germs that spread easily, so once baby’s mouth has been colonized by that bacteria, they’ll be prone to cavities in their adult teeth too.
+Plus, primary teeth save space for the development of permanent teeth, so if they fall out early due to decay or have to be pulled, it can cause shifting and crowding later on.
+That’s why the care you give your child’s teeth now can have a big impact on their health in the future.

 They might be smaller (and not so permanent), but you should treat baby’s teeth practically like your own, which means brushing and yes, flossing—eventually.
 “The recommendation is to start brushing at the eruption of the first tooth,” Ballance says.
 You can use a baby toothbrush that has softer bristles or a finger brush that may be easier for you to control.
 Be sure to brush baby’s teeth and gums twice a day, particularly after feeding and before bedtime.
 As for flossing, that can wait until baby’s teeth are actually touching.

 It’s never too early to focus on baby’s oral health.
 Even before baby’s teeth grow in, Ballance recommends wiping baby’s gums with a damp washcloth after feeding to prevent buildup of bacteria and plaque.
 “It prepares the gums for the new teeth that will push through and may also help ease the transition to brushing once the first tooth erupts,” she says.
 Another bonus?
 Putting gentle pressure on the gums can help relieve teething pain.